The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan Orzo Spinach Tomato Soup, also to check out:
+If you're enjoying this Orzo Spinach Tomato Soup recipe, also to check out:

 • Kidney Bean, Spinach, Orzo Soup